happy44300/pac-man-algoscript-clone/README.md

 Enjoy
 ### Playing the game

-Use arrow to move, eat all the gomes (white dot), and avoid the ghost
+Use the keyboard arrow to move, eat all the gomes (white dot), and avoid the ghost.

-* There is a shortcut as in the original pacman witch only the player can use
+Pacman move in the selected direction until he hit a wall or another direction is given.
-* You die when youre health counter hit 0
+Avoid the ghost and eat all the gomes (white dot).
-* You win if you eat all gomes.
-In that case the game instantly restart without animation.
+You die when youre health counter hit 0

 *NB: if you press A you instantly win and Z you die but don't tell anyone i told you that.*